-- Having the overarching responsibility of ensuring the effectiveness of our school safeguarding arrangements as outlined in this policy. - Being accountable and reporting to the Governing Body (with the support of the Designated Safeguarding Lead) on the effectiveness of school safeguarding arrangements. - Supporting and promoting a whole school safeguarding culture and ethos as outlined in our Safeguarding Statement.
-This includes ensuring that the Senior Leadership Team work effectively together and with the Designated Safeguarding Lead, to ensure a whole school approach to safeguarding. - Take the lead role in Ensuring Safe Practice; including ensuring staff and knowledgeable and confident in their safeguarding practice.
+- Having the overarching responsibility of ensuring the effectiveness of our school safeguarding arrangements as outlined in this policy. - Being accountable and reporting to the Governing Body (with the support of the Designated Safeguarding Lead) on the effectiveness of school safeguarding arrangements.

+- Supporting and promoting a whole school safeguarding culture and ethos as outlined in our Safeguarding Statement.
+This includes ensuring that the Senior Leadership Team work effectively together and with the Designated Safeguarding Lead, to ensure a whole school approach to safeguarding. - Take the lead role in Ensuring Safe Practice; including ensuring staff are knowledgeable and confident in their safeguarding practice; including making sure that their practice is in line with national and local requirements.
 The Headteacher is also the lead person responsible for receiving, managing, and referring to/liaising with the Local Authority Designated Officer (with the support of the Designated Safeguarding Lead) or any other authorities regarding allegations of abuse made against staff or other organisations/individual who use school premises. - Enabling the Designated Safeguarding Lead and any deputy(ies) to carry out their roles effectively.
-This means ensuring they are given sufficient time, training, support, resources, including cover arrangements where necessary.

-• Ensuring that all school policies including safeguarding policies and procedures and those required to be in place, are implemented and followed by all staff.
+This means ensuring they are given sufficient time, training, support, resources, including cover arrangements where necessary. - Ensuring that all school policies including safeguarding policies and procedures and those required to be in place, are implemented and followed by all staff.